gvwilson/sensibleadventures/bookster/bookster.md

 Jaromir put the tip of his sword under Razi's chin.
 "I am tired of my people dying, do you understand that?
-I am tired of people who have done no harm in this world being beaten by drunks, or driven from their homes by mobs, or robbed blind by petty lordlings who know that no one will defend them.
+I am tired of people who have done no harm in this world being beaten by drunks, or driven from their homes by mobs, or robbed blind by petty lords who know that no one will hold them to account, not for the likes of us.
 Your mistress has done nothing to help us---nothing!---and neither has anyone else, so now we are going to help ourselves."

 "I grieve for the wrongs done to you and your people," Razi said.
-"But please, what you are doing here---it will not help you."
+"But please, this will not---"

-"Perhaps not," the Hett said.
-"But it will stop us from ever being helpless victims again.
-Now, *where is the stone?*"
+He tilted his head back as Jaromir raised the tip of his sword.
+"Where.
+Is.
+The.
+Stone?"

 Panic rose in Erileine's throat.
-She fumbled with the latch on the casket, haste making her fingers clumsy.  *Snick.* She lifted the lid---it was heavier than she had expected.
+She fumbled with the latch on the casket, haste making her fingers clumsy.  *Snick.* She lifted the lid.

-Inside, a crystal the size of her fist rested in a cast-iron spiderweb.
-Tiny veins of color pulsed inside the it.
-The hair on Erileine's arm stood up.
-She could *feel* the power coming out of the casket like a giant soundless heartbeat in time with the pulses of color.
+Inside, a plain gray stone the size of her fist rested in a cast-iron spiderweb.
+She didn't know what she had expected, but it wasn't something as plain as this.
+But then she could suddenly feel the power coming out of the casket like a giant soundless heartbeat in time with the pulses of color from the machines by the pyramid.
+No---that was wrong.
+The *machines* were pulsing in time with the *stone*.

-She looked up just as Jaromir's patience snapped.
+She looked back just as Jaromir's patience snapped.
 "Very well.
 Sergeant!"
 A nearby soldier snapped a salute.
 Jaromir pointed at Vurt.
 "Make ready."

-Drawing his sword, the soldier crossed the tilted stone floor to stand behind Erileine's grandfather.
-When the old man turned to face him, the soldier grabbed his shoulder, spun him back around, and forced him to his knees, a sword pressed against his neck.
+Drawing his sword, the soldier stepped into place behind Erileine's grandfather.
+When the old man turned to face him, the soldier grabbed his shoulder, spun him back around, and forced him to his knees.

-"I will ask you once more," Jaromir said to Razi softly.
-"And then it will be your turn."
+"I will ask you again," Jaromir said to Razi softly.
+"And then once more, and then it will be your turn."

 Razi looked up at him steadily.
 "All things in balance."

 Jaromir's jaw tightened.
 He raised his arm.
 The Hett soldier brought his sword up.

 "No!"
 Erileine shouted.
-Jaromir whirled around as she stood up and raised the open casket.
+Jaromir whirled around as she stood up at the edge of the cliff and raised the open casket.
 "Let them go or I'll throw this over the side!"

-"*Neh!*" Jaromir said, raising his hand to stop the half-dozen crossbowmen who had just aimed their weapons from doing what they had been about to do.
+"*Neh!*" Jaromir said, raising his hand to stop the half-dozen crossbowmen who had just aimed their weapons at her.
+If she fell backward, she and casket would both go over the edge.

-"I'll do it!"
+"Let them go!"
 Erileine shouted.
-"I swear on my blood I will!"
+"Let them go or I'll drop it, I swear on my blood I will!"

 Jaromir laughed.
 "Go ahead.
-That *epfana* has survived fire and earthquake alike---it will survive a fall.
+The *Uremme Bech* survived the Pilots' war---it will survive a fall.
 And then it will call to us, and we will find it, and all you will have done is delay us by a few days."

-The moment stretched and stretched.
-Vurt gurgled as the soldier pressed his sword a hair's weight harder against his throat.
-He nodded at her, his back straight, his gaze unwavering.
+She hesitated.
+"Erileine…" her father pleaded.
+Vurt caught her eye and nodded, his back straight, his gaze unwavering.

 Erileine sagged.
-"All right," she said, lowering the casket in defeat.
-As the soldiers nearest her hurried forward, she reached into the casket and yanked the stone out of the casket.
+As the soldier behind Vurt lowered his sword, she reached into the casket and yanked the stone out of the casket.

-"*Neh!*" Jaromir shouted as lightning flashed up her arm.
-She spun around, pulling back her arm to fling the stone over the cliff---
+Or tried to.
+The moment her candlemarked hand touched the stone, something larger than the mountain---something as big as the whole world---noticed her, considered her briefly, and moved its attention elsewhere.
+She wanted to pull the covers over her head and hide from it.
+She wanted to beg it to come back and hold her close forever.

----and collapsed on the floor as her muscles went limp.
-The stone rolled out of her unfeeling hand.
-Her head lolled to the side.
+Lightning sparked up her arm.
+She collapsed on the floor, her muscles limp.
+As her head lolled to the side, the plain gray stone slipped out of her hand.
-There, on the platform around the pyramid, one of the Hett magicians lowered her arms.

-"*Teppate me peua netahante adj auje,*" Jaromir ordered.
-Rough hands picked Erileine up and carried her across the stone floor to lay her back down beside Razi.
-As quickly as the paralysis had happened, it left, its sudden absence leaving her shivering uncontrollably.
+"*Teppate me peua!
+Netahante adj auje!*" Jaromir ordered.
+Rough hands picked Erileine up and carried her across the stone floor to lay her down beside Razi.
+The paralysis vanished as quickly as it had happened, its sudden absence leaving her shivering uncontrollably.

 "Now watch," Jaromir said.
 "Watch, so that your people will know what change has come."
 Drawing a pair of gloves from his belt, he picked up the Pilot Stone and carried it to the pyramid.
-He bowed to the magician who had cast the spell on Erileine.
-Bowing in return, she took it from him and mounted the stage.
+He bowed to the four magicians waiting there.
+Bowing in return, the gray-haired woman took it from him and mounted the stage.

-The lights above the strange machines surrounding them throbbed purple and blue, green and yellow, orange and deep red.
-The magician joined her three companions in a circle around the ram-horned statue that now stood on the pyramid's flat top, a pair of bamboo struts bracing it so that it didn't topple over.
+The lights above the strange machines throbbed purple and blue, green and yellow, orange and deep, deep red.
+The magician joined her companions in a circle around the ram-horned statue that now stood on the pyramid's flat top, a pair of bamboo struts bracing it so that it didn't topple over.

 Erileine could hear the machines now.
-They were singing to each other, great long notes that ran from bone-tingling bass to fluting whistles that made her ears ring.
+They were singing to each other, great long notes that ran from bone-tingling bass to fluting whistles that pierced her ears.
 The air tingled as the light folded around itself and became a shining emptiness too bright to understand.
 The magicians chanted in time with the machines' rhythmic pulse.

-And then the Pilot Stone began to shine---*really* shine.
-It wasn't too bright to look at: it was too *real*.
-Erileine threw up her arm to cover her face, but the light went right through them---right through the whole world.
+And then the Pilot Stone began to shine, except that wasn't right.
+It wasn't glowing: it was becoming more *real*.
+Erileine threw up her arm to cover her face, but the not-light went right through it---right through the whole world.

 As one, the magicians on the stage cried out.
 Erileine lowered her arm just in time to see the light sucked into the statue's mouth like smoke being inhaled.
 The statue opened its eyes and tilted its head to one side.

-«Finally.» The word appeared inside Erileine's head like a sliver of ice dropped into a pool of water.
+«Good.» The word appeared inside Erileine's head like a sliver of ice dropped into a pool of water.
 Its eyes were steel marbles, Erileine noticed, dazed.
-Even without that, and the horns coiled on either side of its head where its ears should have been, and its hairlessness, and the complete lack of anything male or female between its legs, it was still too perfect to pass for human.
+Even without that, and the horns coiled on either side of its head where its ears should have been, and its hairlessness, and the complete lack of anything male or female between its legs, it was still too perfect to ever be mistaken for human.

 "*Aya!
 Aya!
 Aya!*" the Hett shouted.
 "It is done!
 It is done!
 It is done!"